-I am a highly experienced trial lawyer and litigator, with over 200 jury trials to verdict in over three and a half decades.
+I am an experienced trial lawyer and litigator, with over 200 jury trials to verdict over four decades.
 I am AV Peer Rated ("Preeminent") by Martindale-Hubbell®, have been designated as a Superlawyer by Super Lawyers®, and rated "Superb" by Avvo.com.
-I am General Counsel to my firm and in charge of our in-house Continuing Legal Education program.
+I am General Counsel to my firm.
 My police, investigative and prosecutorial background enable me effectively to explore the factual background of my cases in preparation for trial or negotiation.
-My firm has been extremely successful in property-based and commercial litigation, offering clients cost-effective and vigorous representation with substantial client input in strategic decisions.
+My firm has been extremely successful in property-based and commercial litigation, offering clients cost-effective and vigorous representation with substantial client input in strategic and tactical decisions.

 Colin E. Kaufman concentrates in trial work and litigation, primarily commercial, tort and real estate-related.
 Kaufman has been in practice for thirty years, all of it in litigation.